giltene/GilExamples/SpinHintTest/README.md

 ###Plotting results:

-SpinLoopHint outputs a percentile histogram distribution in [HdrHistogram](http://hdrhistogram.org)'s common .hgrm format.
+SpinHintTrst outputs a percentile histogram distribution in [HdrHistogram](http://hdrhistogram.org)'s common .hgrm format.
 This output can/shuld be redirected to an .hgrm file (e.g. vanilla.hgrm), which can then be directly plotted using tools like [HdrHistogram's online percentile plotter] (http://hdrhistogram.github.io/HdrHistogram/plotFiles.html)